mechatour/hyprland.dotfiles/README.md

 >
 > Features
 >
 > - Custom script in waybar for enabling/disabling VPNs.
+Based on the excellent work by [HaHaLinks](https://github.com/HarHarLinks/wireguard-rofi-waybar)
 > - Swayidle will activate, turning off the screens 30 seconds after using the lock **Super+L**.
 Otherwise swayidle will turn off the screens and lock the screen after 30 minutes.
 There is a grace period of 5 seconds after the screens blank, before swaylock activates.
 This enables a quick wiggle of the mouse to bring the screens back on without having to enter your password.
 > - Idle inhibitor prevents locking when full screen apps or games are being used.
 > - Custom animations in Hyprland for Workspaces and Window movement.